KCFindstr/lIIl/README.md

 #### `this` or `that`

 `this` is a keyword in many object oriented languages.
 It usually refers to the class instance that the code is executing on.
-In contrast, `that` is a keyword in lIIl that refers to thing that you might want to use.
+In contrast, `that` is a keyword in lIIl that refers to the thing that you might want to use.

 ```
 some | tedious | input >> function@with_a_long_name@from_some_random_module.